mjhea0/sublime-setup-for-python/readme.md

   ![st3_split_screen](https://raw.githubusercontent.com/mjhea0/sublime-setup-for-python/master/img/st3_split_screen.png)

 1. **[Vintage Mode](http://www.sublimetext.com/docs/3/vintage.html)** provides you with vi commands for use within ST3.
-1. **Chrome-like Tabs** makes navigating and editing several files much simplier.
+1. **Chrome-like Tabs** make navigating and editing several files much simplier.
-1. **Code Snippets**: increases your productivity by giving you the ability to create common pieces of code with a single keyword.
+1. **Code Snippets**: increase your productivity by giving you the ability to create common pieces of code with a single keyword.
 There are a number of default snippets.
 For example, open a new file and type in "lorem" then press tab.
 You should get a paragraph of lorem ipsum text.
 Try typing "defs" then press tab in a Python file.
 You should get:
   ```python
   def function(self):
       pass
   ```

   You can also create your own snippets: **Tools > New Snippet**.
-Refer to the [documentation](http://sublimetext.info/docs/en/extensibility/snippets.html) for help, and also check out some of my snippets here.
+Refer to the [documentation](http://sublimetext.info/docs/en/extensibility/snippets.html) for help, and also check out some of my snippets [here](https://github.com/mjhea0/sublime-setup-for-python/tree/master/dotfiles/snippets).

 ## Customizing Sublime Text 3